Faisalabad: Cuisine

-Faisalabadi cuisine is a mixture Punjabi cuisine as well as Mughlai cuisine and Anglo-Indian cuisine.
+Faisalabadi cuisine is a mixture of Punjabi cuisine as well as Mughlai cuisine and Anglo-Indian cuisine.
 Famous dishes include rice or roti (flatbread) served with a vegetable or non-vegetable curry, a salad consisting of spiced tomatoes and onions, and yogurt.
 This is usually accompanied by a variety of South Asian sweets such as gud, gajar ka halwa, gulab jamun, and jalebi.
-Tandoori barbecue specialties consist of a variety of naan bread served with tandoori chicken, chicken tikka or lamb shishkebab served with a mint chutney.
+Tandoori barbecue specialties consist of a variety of naan bread served with tandoori chicken, chicken tikka or lamb shish kebab served with a mint chutney.

 Street foods are a key element to Faisalabadi cuisine.
-Samosas (deep fried pastry filled with vegetables or meat) topped with an onion salad and two types of chutney.
+Samosas (deep-fried pastry filled with vegetables or meat) topped with an onion salad and two types of chutney.
 There is even a square dedicated to them in the old city.
-Other street foods include, dahi bhale (deep fried vadas in creamy yoghurt), gol gappay (fried round puri filled with vegetables and topped with tamarind chutney) and vegetable or chicken pakoras.
+Other street foods include dahi bhale (deep-fried vadas in creamy yoghurt), gol gappay (fried round puri filled with vegetables and topped with tamarind chutney) and vegetable or chicken pakoras.
 Biryani and murgh pilao rice are a speciality in Faisalabad.

-A typical breakfast in Faislabadi is halwa poori, consisting of a deep fried flatbread served with a spicy chickpea curry and sweet orange coloured halwa.
-It is customarily accompanied by a sweet or salty yoghurt based drink called lassi.
+A typical breakfast in Faislabadi is halwa poori, consisting of a deep-fried flatbread served with a spicy chickpea curry and sweet orange-coloured halwa.
+It is customarily accompanied by a sweet or salty yoghurt-based drink called lassi.
 During winter, a common breakfast is roghni naan served with paya.

-Certain drinks are available seasonally, such as, such as rabri doodh, a drink commonly made with full-fat milk, almonds, pistachios and basil seeds, dhood patti (milky tea), and Kashmiri chai, a pink coloured milky tea containing almonds and pistachios, which is had in the winters.
-During summer, drinks such as sugar cane juice, nimbu pani (iced lemon water), skanjvi (iced orange and black pepper) and lassi are consumed.
+Certain drinks are available seasonally, such as rabri doodh, a drink commonly made with full-fat milk, almonds, pistachios and basil seeds, dhood patti (milky tea), and Kashmiri chai, a pink-coloured milky tea containing almonds and pistachios, which is had in the winters.
+During summer, drinks such as sugarcane juice, nimbu pani (iced lemon water), skanjvi (iced orange and black pepper) and lassi are consumed.

-There are American fast food franchises that cater to the local community, such as McDonald's, Kentucky Fried Chicken (KFC), and Pizza Hut.

-Literacy

-According to a report by the United Nations Educational, Scientific and Cultural Organization (UNESCO), the 2015 literacy rate for Pakistan ranked 160th which is among the lowest literacy rates in the world.

-In 1981, Faisalabad was among four districts in Punjab, which included Gujranwala, Jhelum and Gujrat, that were experiencing low literacy rates, due primarily to either a lack of resources or family pressure; the latter of which may also be attributable to illiteracy.
-In 1998, Faisalabad progressed to a higher literacy rate with the most improvement realised at the primary school level.
-In 2008, Faisalabad District ranked 51.9% which placed the district ninth in literacy out of the 34 Punjab districts.

-In 2014, the city held its first literary festival which brought a number of writers to the city to encourage the community to follow the arts.
-Two literary groups were established, the Faisalabad Union of Column Writers and Faisalabad Union of Journalists, to bring together printed media personalities for the purpose of providing training to budding writers from the city.